 Medical Acupuncture for Tobacco Cessation

 Medical acupuncture is a method to promote natural healing and improve body function by inserting tiny needles are into points of the body.
-The needles are very thin and are made from stainless steel.
+The needles are very thin and are made of stainless steel.
 It is performed by a doctor trained and licensed in Western medicine and trained in acupuncture as a specialty practice.

 Benefits of Medical Acupuncture